Welcome to Nelnet

 CREDIT AND TAX REPORTING

-Great Lakes will report your account(s) as paid-in-full due to transfer.
+Great Lakes will report your account(s) as closed due to transfer.
 Nelnet will then open a new account(s) with the same total balance for each loan you have, and report your student loans to the four nationwide consumer reporting agencies (that is, Equifax, TransUnion, Experian, and Innovis).
 Within 90 days of the transfer, these changes will be reflected on your credit report and Nelnet will continue to report on your federal student loans.

 Credit Karma is a third-party source for credit reporting.
 Nelnet reports to the four nationwide consumer reporting agencies (that is, Equifax, TransUnion, Experian, and Innovis).
 Then Credit Karma accesses your credit reports and compiles a credit score, making it available to you.
 Thus, you want to make sure that all information reported to the consumer reporting agencies is up-to-date so that the data Credit Karma accesses and compiles your score from is accurate.